Throughout life, we sling enumerable social burdens and necessities onto our backs to protect, to love, to nurture, to dissent, and to join.

 As the audience, we can choose what to accept, what to repeat, what to question.

 A witness must pursue truth through judgment.
+Careful and deliberate judgment.
 Truth that echoes in emptiness and reverberates off stone backs of indifference.

-Consider British poet Wilfred Owen, who fought and died in the Great War because he believed his purpose as a poet was to bear witness.
+Consider British poet Wilfred Owen, who fought and died in World War I because he believed his purpose as a poet was to bear witness.
 Of this commitment, he admits: ”I shall probably be a bloody bad soldier but how can I speak to/for them without becoming one?”

 I, too saw God through the mud—